siversalih/pyChrome-Web-Automation/README.md

 Currently, it's in development phase and is ongoing project.
 Be sure to check back for more updates.

-*Note: pyChrome is not a Web application, rather its a toolkit to create a Web Automation application.*

 ## Milestones

 API functions and structure that have been integrated: